Published 08:39 IST, July 23rd 2024

 Healthcare Benefits: Tax rebates or subsidies for health and fitness-related expenses, ensuring we can afford necessary medical care and wellness activities.

-Education Support: Make education more affordable through tax benefits or subsidies, easing burden of school and college fees.
+Education Support: Make education more affordable through tax benefits or subsidies, easing the burden of school and college fees.

 Simplify Bureaucracy: Streamline bureaucratic processes to make it easier for us to access essential services without unnecessary delays and complications.